Learn more about actively managed funds and how they work

 - Fees: You pay a management fee for the work that the fund manager does.
 This will vary, usually between 0.5% to 2.5% per year, depending on the complexity of the product and type of assets, and is calculated daily based on the value of your assets.
 Typically, fees for higher-risk or bespoke funds are higher than more 'vanilla' options, like bonds or cash.

-When investing in active managed funds, you can match them with your goals and appetite for risk.
-And, because they’re actively managed, you benefit from a manager’s knowledge and connections
+When investing in actively managed funds, you can match them with your goals and appetite for risk.
+And, because they’re actively managed, you benefit from a manager’s knowledge and connections.

 Nikko Asset Management New Zealand Limited (Company No. 606057, FSP22562) is the licensed Investment Manager of Nikko AM NZ Investment Scheme, Nikko AM NZ Wholesale Investment Scheme and the Nikko AM KiwiSaver Scheme.
 This material has been prepared without taking into account a potential investor’s objectives, financial situation or needs and is not intended to constitute personal financial advice, and must not be relied on as such.
 The Product Disclosure Statements are available on our website: https://www.nikkoam.co.nz./invest/retail.